Christopher A. Choquette-Choo

 Auditing Private Prediction

-Karan Chadha, Matthew Jagielski, Nicolas Papernot, Christopher A. Choquette-Choo, Milad Nasr preprint
+Karan Chadha, Matthew Jagielski, Nicolas Papernot, Christopher A. Choquette-Choo, Milad Nasr International Conference on Machine Learning (ICML), 2024 conference

 Proof-of-Learning is Currently more Broken than you Think